nicrmurphy/financial-literacy/README.md

 # The Game of Life - Financial Simulation

-This project is a React web application aimed at simulating important financial decisions over the course of an individual's life.
+This project is a mobile-first React web application aimed at simulating important financial decisions over the course of an individual's life.
 Commissioned and designed by [Blu's Gold](https://blusgold.com/).

 ## Built Using